aNeptuno/aNeptuno/README.md

 	  <img src="https://img.shields.io/badge/-Gmail-A8B9CC?style=for-the-badge&logo=gmail&&logoColor=A8B9CC&labelColor=black" alt="Contact me" title="Contact me" height="30"></a>
 </p>

-<p align="center"> I'm a developer with a background both in Mathematics, Physics and Computer Engineering.</p>
-<p align="center"> I love challenges!
-Im equipped with critical thinking skills and multidisciplinary approach to problem-solving. </p>
+<p align="center">I am a software developer with backgrounds in Mathematics, Physics, and Computer Engineering, with an intense passion for challenges and innovation, equipped with critical thinking skills and a multi-disciplinary approach to problem-solving.</p>
 <p align="center"> 🌱 Currently studing at <a href="https://www.fundaciontelefonica.com/empleabilidad/campus-42/">42 School, Malaga.</a></p>

 ## 📚 Languages and Libraries